Gifts or Family Loans

 Theses days, it is very common to see both parents and grandparents assisting younger family members when it comes to arranging a deposit on a house, mortgage and private education costs.
 In many ways it may be more opportune to provide this assistance now, when help is most needed, rather than providing for your family in your will or estate.

-A number of things the to be borne in mind however:
+There are a number of things to be borne in mind however:

 - Centrelink gifting rules provide that a single person, or a couple, can only give away assets up to $10,000 during a financial year or $30,000 over a rolling five-year period.
-If these limits are exceeded then the excess will be considered as a "deprived asset" - under the pensions assets test this amount continues to form part of your assets for a period of five years from the date it was gifted.
+If these limits are exceeded then the excess will be considered as a "deprived asset" - and under the pensions assets test this amount continues to form part of your assets for a period of five years from the date it was gifted.
 Under the income test, the deprived asset is also assumed to earn a deemed rate of interest for a period of five years.
-This doesn't mean that gifting cannot be tax effective, particularly if gifts are made to individuals who are not dependent on yourselves, but this should be the subject of specific tax advice.
+This doesn't mean that gifting cannot be tax effective, but this should be the subject of specific tax advice.

 - Generosity within a family, focussed on individual members for very good reasons, may nonetheless be very de-stabilising - with other family members concerned about preferential treatment.